talitore/lh3/docs/3_completed/phase-2-ux-ui-scaffold/design.md

 - **Main Layout (Option 2 - Modern Collapsible Overlay Sidebar):**
   - **Desktop:**
     - Header: Full-width, fixed at the top.
-"LH3 (Larryville Hash House Harriers)" Logo left, navigation links ("Feed", "Events", "Members") center/right.
+Application logo left, navigation links ("Feed", "Events", "Members") center/right.
 "Admin Mode" toggle and user profile icon on the far right.
 A toggle icon (e.g., hamburger or a specific sidebar icon) to open the sidebar.
     - Main Content: Occupies full viewport width below the header.
 Example content: a scrollable feed of user posts, event cards.
     - Sidebar: Slides in as an overlay from the left or right when toggled.
 Width ~280-320px.
 Contains sections like "Upcoming Events" (list of events), "Quick Stats" (e.g., Active Members, Hash Cash Pool), and "Admin Tools" (e.g., Attendance Tracking, Hash Cash Management).
   - **Mobile/Tablet:**
     - Header: Similar to desktop, primary navigation links ("Feed", "Events", "Members") might collapse into a menu triggered by an icon, or be part of the main sidebar.
-"LH3" Logo, Admin toggle, Profile icon, and Sidebar toggle visible.
+Application logo, Admin toggle, Profile icon, and Sidebar toggle visible.
     - Sidebar: Always an overlay, toggled by its icon.
 Contains same sections as desktop.
     - Main Content: Full width.
 - **Card Component:**